Code-Institute-Submissions/Upon-Wonder/README.md

 visitor that the bands inbox is currently closed.

 ### Features Left to Implement
-Additional features to put in this project would ofcourse be to make it possible to send a message that actually goes somewhere.
-Another additional feature to make would be a page with the bands merchandise that the visitor would be able to purchase.
-A third feature left to implement would be to make it possible for visitors to sign up for a newsletter subscription to get regular newsletters with information about upcoming albums, tours and other exclusive updates and information from the band.
+- To make it possible to send a message that actually goes somewhere.
+- To make a page with the bands merchandise that the visitor would be able to purchase.
+- To make it possible for visitors to sign up for a newsletter subscription to get regular newsletters with information about upcoming albums, tours and other exclusive updates and information from the band.

 ## Technologies Used